heysokam/osdf-old/doc/patchnotes.md

 > ... : Part of the feature listed above it

 # Unreleased
-new : VJK physics.
-VQ3 with 4airaccel, 12groundspeed, 250speed and 225jumpvel
+chg : CPM Item Pickup: Above size increased from 36u (32u doesn't trigger) to 66 (62u doesn't trigger) new : VJK physics.
+VQ3 with 4airaccel, 12groundspeed, 250speed and 225jumpvel. `/exec phy_vjk`
-... :
+chg : Moved all custom bg_pmove.c code into subfolder sgame/phy/  (not connected to the buildsystem yet) new : Added basic buildsystem instructions (sketch) ... : Added Native windows build instructions for the `chocolatey/mingw` method ... : Added disclaimer for WSL cross-compilation new : Initial edits to the buildsystem for native windows compilation ... : Fixed native win32 SCons environment resolution ... : Changed file path resolution, so that it remains system-agnostic ( `os.path.join(one,'two.c')` vs `one+'/two.c'` ) ... :

 # History